The Procedure for Reviewing Manuscripts

 Please use the template to format the article.
 You can download the template from the link: http://bulletensocial.com/myFiles/Download.doc

-The copyright to the articles after their publication remains with the founder and publisher of the journal.
+Authors retain copyright to their articles.
 All Open Access articles are distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided that the original work is properly cited.

 The use of generic descriptive names, brand names, trademarks in articles, even if they are not specifically installed, does not mean that these names are not protected by relevant laws and regulations.
 The authors of the articles are responsible for obtaining the permissions necessary for the reuse of copyrighted material.